felixwongong/cactus/README.md

 - Phones run on battery, GPUs drain energy and heat the devices.
 - 70% of phones today don't ship NPUs which most frameworks optimse for.
 - Cactus is optimsed for old and new ARM-CPU first, with NPU/DSP/ISP coming.
-- Fast on all phones & ARM-devices with negligible battery drain and heating.
+- Fast on all phones with negligible battery drain and heating.

 ## Performance